amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 ### Conventions:

-Throughout this workshop, we provide commands for you to run in the terminal.
+Throughout this workshop, we will provide commands for you to run in the terminal.
 These commands will look like this:

 <pre>
 $ ssh -i <b><i>PRIVATE_KEY.PEM</i></b> ec2-user@<b><i>EC2_PUBLIC_DNS_NAME</i></b>
 </pre>

-The command starts after the $.
+The command starts after the `$`.
 Text that is ***UPPER_ITALIC_BOLD*** indicates a value that is unique to your environment.
-For example, the ***PRIVATE\_KEY.PEM*** refers to the private key of an SSH key pair that you've created in your account, and the ***EC2\_PUBLIC\_DNS\_NAME*** is a value that is specific to an EC2 instance launched in your account.
-You can find these unique values either in the CloudFormation outputs or by navigating to the specific service dashboard in the AWS management console.
+For example, ***PRIVATE\_KEY.PEM*** refers to the private key of an SSH key pair that you've created in your account, and ***EC2\_PUBLIC\_DNS\_NAME*** is a value that is specific to an EC2 instance launched in your account.
+You can find these unique values either in the CloudFormation outputs or by navigating to the specific service dashboard in the [AWS management console](https://console.aws.amazon.com).

-Hints are also provided along the way and will look like:
+Hints are also provided along the way and will look like this:

 <details>
 <summary>HINT</summary>

-Sweet, you just revealed a hint!
+**Nice work, you just revealed a hint!**
 </details>

-Click on the arrow to show the contents of the hint.
+*Click on the arrow to show the contents of the hint.*

 ### IMPORTANT: Workshop Cleanup

 You will be deploying infrastructure on AWS which will have an associated cost.
 If you're attending an AWS event, credits will be provided.
-When you're done with the workshop, follow the steps at the very end of the instructions to make sure everything is cleaned up.
+When you're done with the workshop, [follow the steps at the very end of the instructions](#workshop-cleanup) to make sure everything is cleaned up and avoid unnecessary charges.

 * * *